deven96/face_verify/README.md

 - Multiple camera input attachment across local network
 - Make into standard python package
 - Integrate CI/CD for automatically pushing latest releases to PyPI
+- Write unittests for package
+- Use Cython for pre and post processing activities (targeted at speeding up the process)